Some helpful information, tips and suggestions for the novice,

 DO NOT plug your test equipment into the isolation transformer, just the radio.
 I've seen folks wire their isolation transformer to a plug strip with all their equipment plugged into it and wonder why their "scope's" ground lead went up in smoke when they connected it to the radio chassis.
 If all your equipment is plugged into the isolation transformer, then nothing is "isolated"!
 Only the radio (or television) under test should be plugged into the isolation transformer!

 THIS IS AN IMPORTANT SAFETY ISSUE!

-The only safe way to prevent a shock is to make some minor wiring changes to the set so the neutral side of the line cord is connected (with a polarized plug) directly to the chassis (or common if it's floating above chassis potential) and wire the "hot" side to the switch.
-This way the neutral or ground is always at the chassis or "common" potential and you wont get shocked (as long as the polarized plug is plug into a correctly wired socket.
-You will have to alter the chassis wiring a little so you are switching the "hot" side of the AC line into the circuitry and not the chassis or "common".
+The only safe way to prevent a shock is to make wiring changes to the AC wiring so the neutral side of the line cord is always connected (with a polarized line cord & plug) directly to the chassis (or common if it's floating above chassis potential).
+You'll need to re-wire he AC line so the "hot" side goes to the switch, the neutral side to the chassis or common return bus.
+This way the neutral or ground is always at the chassis or "common" potential and you wont get shocked (as long as the polarized plug is plugged into a correctly wired socket).
+You will have to alter the chassis AC wiring so you are switching the "hot" side of the AC line into the circuitry and not the chassis or "common" to neutral (or ground).